ipfs-shipyard/npm-on-ipfs/README.md

 Starts a registry server that uses IPFS to fetch js dependencies

 Options:
   --help                      Show help                                [boolean] --version                   Show version number                      [boolean] --clone                     Whether to clone the registry in the background
                                                                  [default: true]
+  --eager-download            Whether to eagerly download tarballs
+                                                                 [default: true]
-  --eager-download          Whether to eagerly download tarballs [default: true] --mirror-host             Which host to listen to requests on
+  --mirror-host               Which host to listen to requests on
                                                           [default: "localhost"]
+  --mirror-port               Which port to listen to requests on
+                                                                [default: 50321]
-  --mirror-port             Which port to listen to requests on [default: 50321] --mirror-protocol         Which protocol to use with the server
+  --mirror-protocol           Which protocol to use with the server
                                                                [default: "http"]
-  --mirror-registry         Where to download missing files from
+  --mirror-registry           Where to download missing files from/proxy for
+                              non-get requests
                                          [default: "https://registry.npmjs.com"]
+  --mirror-upload-size-limit  How large a file upload to allow when proxying for
-  --ipfs-port               Which port the daemon is listening on[default: null] --external-host           Which host to use when reaching this mirror --external-port           Which port to use when reaching this mirror --external-protocol       Which protocol to use when reaching this mirror --ipfs-host               Which host the daemon is listening on[default: null] --ipfs-base-dir           Which mfs prefix to use
+                              the registry                   [default: "1024mb"] --ipfs-port                 Which port the daemon is listening on [default: null] --external-host             Which host to use when reaching this mirror --external-port             Which port to use when reaching this mirror --external-protocol         Which protocol to use when reaching this mirror --ipfs-host                 Which host the daemon is listening on [default: "localhost"] --ipfs-base-dir             Which mfs prefix to use
                                                   [default: "/commons-registry"]
   --ipfs-flush                Whether to flush the MFS cache     [default: true] --ipfs-max-requests         How many concurrent requests to make to the IPFS
                               daemon                                [default: 5]
-  --ipfs-type               "proc" to start an in process node, "go" or "js" to
+  --ipfs-type                 "proc" to start an in process node, "go" or "js"
-                            connect to a remote daemon (in conjunction with --ipfs-port and --ipfs-host).      [default: "proc"] --clone-skim              Which registry to clone
+                              to connect to a remote daemon (in conjunction with --ipfs-port and --ipfs-host).    [default: "proc"] --clone-skim                Which registry to clone
                                [default: "https://replicate.npmjs.com/registry"]
   --clone-user-agent          What user agent to specify when contacting the
-                            registry    [default: "IPFS registry-mirror worker"] --clone-delay             How long in ms to wait between cloning each module [default: 0] --clone-upgrade-to-https  If a tarball is specifed with an http URL, whether to upgrade it to https               [default: true] --request-max-sockets     How many concurrent http requests to make while cloning the repo                       [default: 10]
+                              registry  [default: "IPFS registry-mirror worker"] --clone-delay               How long in ms to wait between cloning each module [default: 1000] --clone-upgrade-to-https    If a tarball is specifed with an http URL, whether to upgrade it to https             [default: true] --request-max-sockets       How many concurrent http requests to make while cloning the repo                     [default: 10]
 ```

 ## Docker